wildmountainfarms/solarthing/README.md

 may have one or two other identical packets from almost the same time.
 This is where [Identifiers](src/main/java/me/retrodaredevil/solarthing/packets/identification/Identifier.java) comes in.
 By adding packets to a Map, you can make sure that there's only one packet for each unique Identifier

+#### Configuration
+This uses jewelcli for its configuration.
+Using this library makes it very easy to use interfaces with multiple inheritance. http://jewelcli.lexicalscope.com/examples.html

 ### Inspiration
 @eidolon1138 is the one who originally came up with the idea to collect data from his Outback Mate device.
 He helped